-- Familiarity with coding-based data analysis and realized benefits over GUI statistics programs - Automation of data manipulation and analysis, letting the computer work for you - Gain good data management and manipulation practices - Applied understanding of common statistical analyses used in environmental science - Apply tools learned in class to analyze environmental datasets
+- Familiarity with coding-based statistics and realized benefits over GUI statistics programs, including an inherent understanding of coding and the ability to create your own functions - Automation of data manipulation and analysis, letting the computer work for you - Gain good data management and manipulation practices - Applied understanding of common statistical analyses used in environmental science - Gain the background and framework needed to implement complex analyses - Apply tools learned in class to answer you own research questions, with considerations for design and analysis

 Course Content and Instructional Methods: Each week (see the weekly breakdown below), our course will consist of a brief lecture followed by in-class coding exercises where you all will work along with me.
 Most weeks there will also be a homework assignment for you to complete on your own time reinforcing the skills gained during each week's class period.
 Each of you will also complete a project for this class analyzing your own dataset.
-If you are involved in undergraduate research then ideally this data will come from your own work.
-If not, we will work together and find a dataset for you to run analyses with.
+Ideally, this will be data from your graduate work and this project will help with your dissertation or thesis research.
 During the last two class periods, you will present your projects in a conference style talk (~20 minutes), highlighting your research question/hypotheses, methods and data analysis, results, and conclusions.
+As part of this project, you will also write a manuscript style methods and results section with accompanying figures (code generated) and tables.

-Grading: Your grade will come from the weekly assignments (60%) which will all be graded on a 100- point scale, your final project presentation (25%), and the code used for your project analysis (15%).
-The weekly assignments will all be weighted the same and based on the below rubric and the course is graded on the undergraduate regular scale.
+Grading: Your grade will come from the weekly assignments (50%) which will all be graded on a 100-point scale, your final project presentation (20%), your final project code (15%), and a paper mimicking journal style methods and results sections including accompanying figures (15%).
+The weekly assignments will all be weighted the same and based on the below rubric and the course is graded on the graduate regular scale.